mchozhang/expendibots/search/readme.md

 #### Heuristic Function

-In our implementation, the heuristic function returns the number of remaining black tokens in the current state.
+In our implementation, the heuristic function returns the number of remaining black stacks in the current state.
 In practice, the cost $g(n)$ can easily get greater than $h(n)$, which makes heuristic value not significant enough to guide the search, therefore we use weighted A* search with coefficient `10` to enhance the heuristic function $f(n) = g(n) + 10·h(n)$.

 #### Benefits: complexity and completeness